-VRS VRS HYBRID

-PLAN 1 PLAN 2 RETIREMENT PLAN
+RETIREMENT PLAN PROVISIONS BY PLAN STRUCTURE VRS VRS HYBRID PLAN 1 PLAN 2 RETIREMENT PLAN About VRS Plan 1 About VRS Plan 2 About the Hybrid VRS Plan 1 is a defined benefit VRS Plan 2 is a defined benefit Retirement Plan plan.
+The retirement benefit is plan.
+The retirement benefit is The Hybrid Retirement

-About VRS Plan 1 VRS Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-Employees are eligible for VRS Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
-About VRS Plan 2 VRS Plan 2 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+1 based on a member's age, creditable service and average final compensation at retirement using a formula.
+Employees are eligible for VRS Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013. based on a member's age, creditable service and average final compensation at retirement using a formula.
 Employees are eligible for VRS Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, 2010, and they were not vested as of January 1, 2013.
-About the Hybrid Retirement Plan The Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
+Plan combines the features of a defined benefit plan and a defined contribution plan.
 Most members hired on or after January 1, 2014 are in this plan, as well as VRS Plan 1 and VRS Plan 2 members who were eligible and opted into the plan during a special election window.
-(See "Eligible Members") • The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula. • The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions. • In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions
+(See "Eligible Members") The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contributions, investment gains or losses, and any required fees.
+Eligible Members Employees are in VRS Plan 1 if their membership date is before July 1, 2010, and they were vested as of January 1, 2013.
+Eligible Members Employees are in VRS Plan 2 if their membership date is on or after July 1, 2010, or their membership date is before July 1, Eligible Members Employees are in the Hybrid Retirement Plan if their membership date is on or after January 1, 2014.